 - Investigate discounts.
 Many insurers offer discounts for students with a “B” or higher grade average and for teens who complete driver education or defensive driving courses.

 - Practice, practice, practice.
-Now is the time to drive a lot with your teen under varied conditions so there will be fewer surprises (and potential crashes) when you’re no longer in the passenger seat.
+Now is the time to drive a lot with your teen under varied conditions so there will be fewer surprises (and potential crashes) when you’re no longer in the vehicle.

 - Be involved.
 Research shows that teens with more involved parents get fewer tickets and engage in less risky driving.
 Avoiding tickets and crashes will help keep your insurance rates down.
 A parent-teen driving agreement can help you set rules and stay involved.